 Halloween is one of those holidays that’s fun for both kids and adults, and bringing Halloween to the office can be a great opportunity for your team to bond and have fun.

 After all, the spooky season has no shortage of interesting activities, all of which can be incorporated in the office, like decorating your space, dressing up, having a pumpkin carving competition, playing a Halloween trivia game, and so on.

 And since you’re here reading our article about spooky Halloween trivia questions, chances are you’re considering including this activity in the office.

-If you want to play a virtual multiplayer trivia game around Halloween trivia questions, we highly recommend that you check out TriviaNerd's Halloween trivia game.
+If you want to play a virtual multiplayer trivia game around Halloween trivia questions, we highly recommend our in-built trivia game feature on QuizBreaker.
 There should be plenty of fun trivia questions there for you to play with your team or family.

 Whether you’re planning the Halloween trivia game as a virtual team building activity or an icebreaker before another event the questions below will surely inspire some friendly competition.